azinchen/duplicacy/README.md

 - `EMAIL_SMTP_SERVER_PORT`  - Set SMTP server port.
 - `EMAIL_SMTP_LOGIN`        - Set SMTP server login.
 - `EMAIL_SMTP_PASSWORD`     - Set SMTP server password.
-- `EMAIL_LOG_LINES_IN_BODY` - Set number of lines from the beginning and the end of log and put it to the body of email report.
+- `EMAIL_LOG_LINES_IN_BODY` - Set the number of lines from the beginning and from the end of the log and put it in the body of the email report.
 Default value is `10`.

 ## Disclaimer